Tom & Jerry Kids: Production and broadcast

 The series was a co-production between Hanna-Barbera and Turner Entertainment Co., serving as the former's second Tom and Jerry series after The Tom & Jerry Show in 1975.
 This is the first Tom and Jerry series to be produced by Turner Entertainment, after they had bought the Tom and Jerry franchise from Metro-Goldwyn-Mayer in 1986.
 Parent company Turner Broadcasting System would buy the Hanna-Barbera studios in late 1991 starting with the third season.
 Perhaps the most notable differences from the classic shorts are the pair's appearances (and ages).
+Concept art by Jerry Eisenberg showed that Tom was planned to live with his parents, but this was changed to him living with human owners.
 Tom & Jerry Kids was one of the last Saturday-morning cartoons from Hanna-Barbera before shifting focus toward producing shows specifically for Cartoon Network.

 In 1994, Fox canceled the series and ended its run on Fox Kids on September 4, 1994, but it soon began airing in reruns on Cartoon Network (which Turner launched to showcase its large animation library, including the original Tom and Jerry) in 1995, and ended in 2007 when the show was removed from the Cartoon Network schedule and moved to its sister channel Boomerang.
 However, it made a brief return to the Cartoon Network airwaves on June 4, 2023, during a marathon consisting on other Tom and Jerry shows.
 In the MENA region, an Arabic-language version of the show was broadcast on Spacetoon from July 13, 2000, to December 31, 2004.